padelt/temper-python/README.md

 where

-y: calibrated temperature (in celcius),
+y: calibrated temperature (in Celsius),
-x: raw temperature read from your TEMPer device (in celcius).
+x: raw temperature read from your TEMPer device (in Celsius).

 You will need to find appropriate values for a and b for your TEMPer device by doing some experiment.
 (Either comparing it with another thermometer which you can rely on or measuring two temperatures which you already know ... like iced water and boiling water, but make sure in the latter case that you seal your TEMPer device firmly in a plastic bag or something, since it is NOT waterproof!)